roikonen/scalablemodeling/docs/velocity-quality.md

     _**Alberto Brandolini**_

 Without a proper understanding of the domain, it's impossible to implement a **conceptual model** that accurately reflects it.
-Effective collaboration with domain experts is essential to bridge this gap. **Events** play a central role in uncovering domain insights and fostering a shared language.
+Effective collaboration with domain experts is essential to bridge this gap. [**Events**](../events/) play a central role in uncovering domain insights and fostering a shared language. **Events are the backbone of business reality**: they are observable, language-neutral, stable and behavior-driving elements that make it easier to understand, design and evolve complex systems.
 Additionally, the **immutability of events** contributes significantly to scalability, particularly in event-driven architectures.
+That’s why Scalable Modeling puts them front and center.

 ![](assets/images/domain_knowledge_is_key.png#only-light)
 ![](assets/images/domain_knowledge_is_key_dark.png#only-dark)

 <div class="grid cards" markdown>